(225 ILCS 57/25)

 involve intentional soft tissue manipulation, including but not limited to

 Rolfing, Trager Approach, Polarity Therapy, and Orthobionomy, are exempt from

 this Act if they are approved by their governing body based on a minimum level

 of training, demonstration of competency, and adherence to ethical standards.

-(g) Practitioners of Asian bodywork approaches are exempt from this Act if
+(g) Until January 1, 2020, practitioners of Asian bodywork approaches are exempt from this Act if

 they are members of the American Organization of Bodywork Therapies of Asia as